naibaf-1/GymTrim/README.md

 # GymTrim

 ## Purpose & Benefits
-GymTrim is a fitness app designed to help you document your weights, times, distances, and repetitions during training.
-Built-in calculators, such as a BMI calculator, provide quick insights.
-Your training data is calculated and stored locally on your device, allowing you to review your progress over time. **Your data remains private and is never shared.**
+GymTrim is a fitness app designed to help you document your training data, but there is **no guarantee that it will improve your athleticism or health**.
+Your training data is recorded and stored locally on your device, allowing you to review your progress over time. **Your data remains private and is never shared.**

+## Features
+### Store Plans & Exercises
+### Catch your training progress
+### Different Calculators

 ## Installation